dhrubanka/translingorefine/README.md

 3. Click on the gear icon, select "Install Add-on from File," and choose the downloaded extension.
 4. Enjoy an enhanced reading experience with TransLingo Refine!

-## Feedback and Support

-We welcome your feedback and suggestions!
-If you encounter any issues or have ideas for improvement, please reach out to us on the [issue tracker](https://github.com/your-username/translingo-refine/issues).

-## Contributions

-Contributions are always appreciated!
-If you'd like to contribute to TransLingo Refine, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This extension is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it in accordance with the terms specified in the license.

 Happy reading with TransLingo Refine!